 The following policies can be used for data leak prevention:

 Provides a comprehensive DLP system that secures information entering and leaving your organization.
 Content Examination policies use a Content Examination Definition to specify the content to look for, and what action should be taken if a match is found.
 You can use a variety of techniques to catch undesirable content including Managed Reference Dictionaries, Healthcare Dictionaries / Entities, Regular Expressions, and Fuzzy Hashing.
 The policy applies the definition to either inbound or outbound email scanning.
 Message delivery can be prevented using the Hold Queue, and notifications can be enabled for specific senders, recipients, or groups of users.

 You can configure a Content Examination policy to duplicate the actions of all the other policies listed.
 This prevents having to set up other policies to meet your DLP requirements.
 See the Content Examination Definitions: Usage Examples page for some tips on how to use this policy.

 You can use fuzzy hashing in a Content Examination definition to compare two distinctly different items, and determine a level of similarity expressed as a percentage between the two.
 This can limit the flow of sensitive information from leaving your organization, by matching content similarities between a control document and email attachments passing through your Mimecast service.
-See the Using Fuzzy Hashing with a Content Examination Definition page for full details.
+See the Content Examination Definitions: Using Fuzzy Hashing page for full details.

 |Attachment Management||Restricts what attachments are allowed in and out of your organization, by allowing administrators to apply granular attachment handling for individual attachment types within inbound or outbound messages.|

 |Group Carbon Copy||Allows individuals or groups to be blind copied on messages based on the email flow.
 The sender and recipient of the message are unaware that this action takes place.|